 Dental health and regular dental cleaning are essential for our pets too.
 Like in humans, pets having bad teeth and poor dental health can lead to severe illnesses, such as heart disease, kidney, and liver problems.

-One of my dogs got an enlarged heart and kidney issues because of poor dental health.
-He was prone to bad teeth due to high alkaline levels in the saliva despite having regular cleanings and tooth brushing it was difficult to control the tartar and bacteria.
-He ended up losing his teeth and was in heart medication and prescription diet to control his condition until he died at eighteen years old.
+One of my dogs got an enlarged heart and kidney issue because of the poor dental cleaning.
+He was prone to bad teeth due to high alkaline levels in the saliva.
+Despite having regular cleanings and tooth brushing, it was difficult to control the tartar and bacteria.
+He lost his teeth and was on heart medication and prescription diet to control his condition until he died at eighteen years old.

 How you can identify issues with dog dental health.

-You can identify there is a dental health problem in your dog when a lousy breath is prevalent, and the color of the teeth is between yellowish and brown.
+You can identify a problem in your dog when a lousy breath is prevalent, and the color of the teeth is between yellowish and brown.

 The gums bleed easily, and you can tell the dog is having difficulty chewing because he or she is in pain.

 All the above are signs of periodontal disease.

 - Periodontal disease can be prevented by daily brushing your dog’s teeth.